XML to CSV Converter — Free Online

 Quality tips for XML → CSV

 Document conversion quality depends mostly on the source.
 Plain text always converts cleanly — there is no formatting to lose.
 Documents with complex layouts (tables, columns, embedded images, callouts) survive conversion better between formats with similar capabilities (DOCX ↔ PDF) and less well between very different formats (DOCX → TXT strips every visual element).
 For best fidelity when converting XML to CSV, make sure the source is the highest-quality original you have — converting an already-converted file (a PDF that came from a scanned image, say) will inherit all of the losses from the earlier conversion in addition to whatever this conversion does.
 FileChange does not add any extra loss beyond what the format change strictly requires.
+CSV is a single flat table, so deeply nested or repeating child elements have to be flattened or they collapse into one cell; flatten the repeating record level you care about and confirm the column headers match the tags you expected.

 Troubleshooting